Tin Tiamzon: Personal life

 Ernestine Tiamzon, also called as "Tin" or "Ernie" by her family and friends, can fluently speak both Filipino and English language.
 She was born in Koronadal, South Cotabato, Philippines where her family owns and manages a plantation of organically manufactured products registered under Kablon Farms Foods Corporation.
 Though purely Filipino, she was raised in Canada since she was 8 years old when her family migrated to Burnaby, British Columbia in 2006.
 She is the youngest of 5 siblings.
 Her sister, Aika Tiamzon-Billena, was also a former DLSU Lady Spiker.
-She is currently taking up Business Management degree at De La Salle University.

 She was a former high school band member and can play musical instruments such as clarinet and ukulele.

+In August 2023, Tiamzon announced her engagement with her girlfriend Shola Alvarez.